 TGbe editor: Please update the following paragraph as shown below: [CID 13476]

 The TSF Offset Present subfield indicates the presence of the TSF Offset subfield in the STA Info field and is set to 1 if the TSF Offset subfield is present in the STA Info field; otherwise set to 0.
 A non-AP STA sets the TSF Offset Present subfield to 0 in the transmitted Basic Multi-Link element.
-An AP sets this subfield to 1 when the element carries complete profile.
+An AP affiliated with an AP MLD that is not an NSTR mobile AP MLD sets this subfield to 1 when the element carries complete profile.
+The AP affiliated with an NSTR mobile AP MLD operating on the primary link sets this subfield to 0 in the Per-STA Profile subelement corresponding to the AP affiliated with the same NSTR mobile AP MLD that is operating on the nonprimary link (#13476).

 TGbe editor: Please update the following paragraph as shown below: [CID 11518]

 If the Complete Profile subfield is equal to 1 and the NSTR Link Pair Present subfield is equal to 1 in the STA Control field, then the STA Info field contains an NSTR Indication Bitmap subfield whose size is indicated in the NSTR Bitmap Size subfield; otherwise, the NSTR Indication Bitmap subfield is not present in the STA Info field.
 The NSTR Bitmap Size subfield in a STA Control field is set to 1 if the length of the corresponding NSTR Indication Bitmap subfield is equal to 2 octets and is set to 0 if the length of the corresponding NSTR Indication Bitmap subfield is equal to 1 octet.
 The NSTR Bitmap Size subfield in the STA Control field is reserved if the NSTR Link Pair Present subfield in that field is 0.
+The NSTR Link Pair Present subfield is set to 0 if the Complete Profile subfield is equal to 0. (#11518)

 TGbe editor: Please update the following paragraph as shown below: [CID 13476]

 The condition for the presence of the EML Capabilities subfield in the Common Info field is defined in 35.3.17 (Enhanced multi-link single radio operation) and 35.3.18 (Enhanced multi-link multi-radio operation).
+The subfield is not included in frames transmitted by an AP affiliated with an NSTR mobile AP MLD (#13476).

 TGbe editor: Please update the Table 9-401i as shown below: [CID 12368, 11515]